JeffreyATW/magic-mirror-config/README.md

 ## Hardware setup

 I installed MagicMirror² on a [Raspberry Pi 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/).
 It's connected via this [low profile cable](https://www.amazon.com/gp/product/B07RL574BB) to an [Acer S271HL](https://g.co/kgs/Ay74Qs) (although any monitor with a VESA mounting interface will do - it's just what I had lying around) using this [slim mount](https://www.amazon.com/gp/product/B00QOQAHNE).
+I attached the Pi, adapters, and power cables to the back of the monitor using velcro tape.
+(The Pi's included power adapter is too large to fit comfortably behind the monitor but I found that a 12W iPad adapter and a good micro USB cable did the trick.)

 ## Software setup